Get in Touch with NAME

-Setting up business or setting up a company in Malta provides an effective, EU-based solution.
+A business or company setup in Malta provides an effective, EU-based solution.
 We specialise in providing tailor-made corporate services and packages for start-ups, medium and large entities.

-Our team of dedicated professionals will help you with your company structuring and ongoing corporate structuring requirements including Banking Support, Accounting and International Tax Planning.
+With over 30 years of experience, our team of dedicated professionals will help you with your company structuring and ongoing corporate structuring requirements including Bank Account application support, Accounting, International Tax Planning, Directorship and Office Space.

 Malta Company Incorporation Overview

 |Company Law||Malta Companies Act 1995|

 |Length of Time to Incorporate||2 to 3 working days, following receipt of all original documents required|

 |Government Registration Fee||€245 for an authorised share capital of up to €1,500|

 |Shelf Companies Available||No|

 |Name Restrictions||Names identical or similar enough to ones already registered or offensive or otherwise undesirable or misleading|

 |Endings and Abbreviations Required||Limited Company, "Limited" or its abbreviation "Ltd."|